 What is truly the optimal protein intake for keto based on scientific findings and anecdotal evidence.
 It’s safe to say that the truth about protein intake for keto might come as a surprise…

-Extant literature and research suggest that anywhere between 0.8 and 1.15 grams of protein per pound of lean body mass is an adequate daily protein intake for keto (for most people).
+Extant literature and research suggest that anywhere between 0.8 and 1.15 grams of protein per pound of lean body mass are an adequate daily protein intake for keto (for most people).

 It’s important to note that this is merely a general recommendation for the majority of the population.

-However, highly active people, bodybuilders, athletes, and the elderly may all benefit from eating more protein.
-In fact, if you’re an active person trying to build lean muscle mass, you might experience better results by setting your daily keto protein intake as high as 1.5 grams of protein per pound of lean body mass.
+However, highly active people, bodybuilders, athletes, and the elderly may benefit from eating more protein.
+If you’re an active person trying to build lean muscle, you might experience better results with as high as 1.5 grams of protein intake per pound of lean body mass.